-In today’s world of increased competitiveness and high pressure on fabricators to increase safety, using metal cored wires for your welding jobs can provide competitive edge.
-Health and safety aspect has always been an important part of welding works1.
+In today’s world of increased competitiveness and high pressure on fabricators to increase the safety of using metal cored wires for their welding jobs,

 Outershield MC710-H is widely applied in industry and has gained popularity because it combines ease of use and high productivity with good mechanical properties.
-Being one of the best electrodes in this group, it reflects the typical advantages of metal cored wires:
+Being one of the best consumables in this group, it reflects typical advantages of metal cored wires:

 ► Lower welding costs coming from higher productivity, both on CV and advanced pulse modes,

 ► More flexible and well directed arc, features helping to reduce training time and increase quality of welds,